-Jamey O’Shaughnessey serves as an Environmental Associate at Eco Terra.
-He currently focuses his efforts on mitigation banking, solar project management, and business development.
+Jamey O’Shaughnessey currently serves as a Manager at Eco Terra within our Mitigation business.
+His efforts are focused on site selection, land acquisition, project management, and business development.

 Jamey graduated from Clemson University with a major in Economics and an emphasis in Natural Resources Economics.
 He has worked for multiple land trusts and spent time at the Property & Environmental Research Center in Bozeman, Montana, studying market solutions to environmental problems.

 He has spent a life in the outdoors, fly fishing, bow hunting, and recently earned his captain's license through the United States Coast Guard.
 Jamey’s experiences in the outdoors - from the Everglades, to Montana, to the Galapagos - have instilled in him a passion for conservation and environmental protection, and he enjoys pairing this passion with his entrepreneurial mindset.